irmen/prog8/docs/source/programming.rst

     same as @(address) - reads the byte at the given address in memory.

 peekw(address)
     reads the word value at the given address in memory.
-Word is assumed to be stored in usual lsb/msb byte order.
+Word is read as usual little-endian lsb/msb byte order.

+poke(address, value)
+    same as @(address)=value - writes the byte value at the given address in memory.

+pokew(address, value)
+    writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

 rnd()
     returns a pseudo-random byte from 0..255